September 09, 2025

 Another challenge that has come to the fore is the limited supply of high-quality and nutritional feed and the ever-increasing water pollution, which has dented the progress of aquaculture.

-As Nepal is one of the least developed countries in the world, the lack of good infrastructure, transportation facilities, and proper roads are major challenges plaguing the growth of the fisheries sector.
+As Nepal is one of the least developed countries in the world, the lack of good infrastructure, transportation facilities, and proper roads is a major challenge plaguing the growth of the fisheries sector.

-To make it more sustainable and profitable for the farmers, there is an urgent need for a sustainable solution that can boost production per unit area in such a way that the country can profit in return for selling fish.
+To make it more sustainable and profitable for the farmers, there is an urgent need for a sustainable solution that can boost fish production per unit area in such a way that the country can profit from selling fish.

 Biofloc fish farming is one of the best alternatives to traditional fish farming practices.